Facts About Buying and Selling A Home That (really) Aren’t True

 BS Fact #11: “Staging my home should bring me a higher sale price.”
 Although staging a home is advisable, and will serve to present the home in it’s most positive light, there is no evidence that the favorable presentation will net a higher price.
 There is evidence that the home may sell more quickly, and may win out over other homes in a competitive market, so staging is often well worth the effort.
 Remember, whatever the offer on a home, unless the buyer is paying cash, the home must appraise for the buyer’s loan to get funded.
 (See BS Fact #3)

 BS Fact #12: “A real estate agent will try to make me pay more so they can make more money.”
 This is a statement that I see often in online forums…from people who have no idea how a real estate agent works.
-Many people make the mistake of comparing real estate agents to car salesman, or insurance salesman.
+Many people make the mistake of comparing real estate agents to other, more…er…pushy more pushy or aggressive salespeople.
 Here is (one of) the differences: We want to be your Realtor for life!
 We want you to be so ecstatic with our service that you tell everyone you know about us.
 We don’t get that result by doing anything but serving your best interests.

 Let’s just say that we could push you to a higher price point, given that you qualify.
 If you spend $10,000 more on a home than you thought you wanted to…your Realtor might make $300 more.